Frequently Asked Questions (FAQs)

 A: Bucket Test Steps:

-• Mark the water level inside the bucket.
-This will be the evaporation test.
+• Mark the water level inside the bucket, using a Sharpie, piece of tape, wax pencil, etc. This will be the evaporation test.

 • Mark the pool water level on the outside of the bucket.
 This will be the pool leak test.

 • Compare both levels after 24 hours.

 • If the outside mark is greater than the inside mark, you have a leak.

 Unfortunately there is no magic number or standard formula.
 There are many different variables in play that determine evaporation rates.

 • Environmental conditions (i.e. Wind)